AdobeDocs/experience-manager-cloud-service.en/help/journey-migration/content-transfer-tool/using-content-transfer-tool/ingesting-content.md

 Follow the steps below to ingest your migration set from the Content Transfer Tool:
    >[!NOTE]
    >You can run the optional pre-copy step to significantly speed up the ingestion phase.
+The pre-copy step is most effective for the 1st full extraction and ingestion.
 Refer to [Ingesting with AzCopy](/help/journey-migration/content-transfer-tool/using-content-transfer-tool/handling-large-content-repositories.md#ingesting-azcopy) for more details.

 1. Go to Cloud Acceleration Manager.
 Click on your project card and click on the Content Transfer card.
 Navigate to **Ingestion Jobs** and click on **New Ingestion**